 Creating a detailed and realistic user story map is pretty much impossible without developers, designers, UX writers, and the rest of the team.
 Writing a user story, however, is.

-That’s how many project managers make a mistake.
-By writing the user story without engaging their team, they’re running the risk of creating a product that lacks important features
+Many project managers make this mistake.
+By writing the user story without engaging their team, they risk creating a product that lacks important features.

 To avoid that, have a meeting about both the user story and the mapping process.
 Share the results of your research and try to engage everyone involved in the project.